Hogwai/hogwai.github.io/src/content/posts/a-guide-to-efficient-pattern-usage.md

 The most common mistake is putting `Pattern.compile()` inside a loop or a frequently called method.
 This forces the JVM to recompile the same regex over and over again, leading to a significant performance hit.

+Calling `Pattern.compile()` has a multi-dimensional performance cost:

+- CPU: Compiling a regular expression (e.g. translating a textual regular expression into an internal bytecode structure) is computationally expensive and may consume significant CPU resources, especially if the regex is complex.
+- Memory: A compiled Pattern is one of the most memory-intensive Java objects<sup><a href="#ref1">[1]</a></sup>.
+- Garbage Collection: Frequently creating and discarding Pattern instances increases pressure on the garbage collector, as these heavy objects must be reclaimed, potentially triggering more frequent or longer GC cycles.

 ### The Wrong Way (Inefficient)

 ```java